joseareia/spotify-cleaner/README.md

 This project requires the following utilities:
 1. **Lua**
 The programming language used for this project.
-You can download and install Lua from its [official website](https://www.lua.org/download.html). **NOTE:** After following the installation steps on Lua's website, don't forget to run `make install` after executing `make all test`.
+You can download and install Lua from its [official website](https://www.lua.org/download.html). **Tip:** After following the installation steps on Lua's website, don't forget to run `make install` after executing `make all test`.
 Additionally, consider installing [`luarocks`](http://luarocks.org), a package manager for Lua modules.

 2. **Luastatic**
 A command-line tool that compiles a Lua program into a standalone executable.
 Learn more and install it from [GitHub](https://github.com/ers35/luastatic) or via [luarocks](http://luarocks.org/modules/ers35/luastatic).